 Caring for our students

 Close contact is maintained with parents and carers to celebrate students’ success and provide support where there is concern.
-The tutor is the first point of contact for a parent who wishes to discuss any aspect of their child’s progress or success at Neston High School.
+The form tutor plays a vital role in day-to-day pastoral care as they are most commonly the member of staff who knows the student best.
+The form tutor should be is the first point of contact for a parent who wishes to discuss any aspect of their child’s progress or success at Neston High School.

 he effectiveness of the school’s care, guidance and support for students is outstanding.
 Overwhelmingly, students report being happy at school and parents express high levels of satisfaction with the school’s work ofsted

-At Neston High School, we place great emphasis on all aspects of students’ safety.
-Staff are well-trained in this area and students are fully informed about the systems in place to support them.
+At Neston High School, we are clear that safeguarding is everyone’s responsibility.
+Student safety is at the heart of everything we do - staff are well-trained in this area and students are fully informed about the systems in place to support them.

 Students know that there are adults in the school who they can approach if they are worried or are in difficulty: